 This means that marketers are faced with a challenge; not only to be visible on Google but to rank as highly as they can.

 However, despite our best intentions, Google doesn’t always provide your site with the ranking you wish for.
 But don’t despair – the answer to your problem may be simpler than you think!
 This guide will provide you with a checklist to give you the best possible chances of being on that all-important first page of Google.
-This is usually something we review as part of a Digital Marketing Audit.
+This is usually something we review as part of a Marketing Opportunity Analysis.

 First things first, look at the technical side of your site.
 It could be that your website is not performing at its best due to a slight technical oversight that may be quick to solve but is not visible at the front end.